Which Countries Require CE Marking of Medical Devices?

 Many other countries have alternate, abbreviated processes similar to Australia and the KSA if your medical device is already approved by one of the GHTF countries.
 Often, this is stated as “country of origin approval.”
 Countries recognizing country of origin approval that offer an abbreviated approval process include Argentina, Singapore, China, etc. These countries do not merely “rubber stamp” the approval, but the approval process is less rigorous.

-If your product is manufactured in the US, but you do not have a PMA or 510(k) issued by the US FDA, a CE certificate is not enough.
+A CE certificate is insufficient if your product is manufactured in the US but you do not have a PMA or 510(k) issued by the US FDA.
 Your company must establish a country of origin status in Europe to take advantage of the abbreviated approval processes.
-This is sometimes done by establishing a facility in Europe, but the CE certificate must be issued to the European facility.
+This is sometimes done by establishing a European facility, but the CE certificate must be issued to the European facility.
 Other workarounds have been developed, but that is beyond the scope of this blog.

 2 EU Candidate Member States with Competent Authorities

 These two countries below are candidate member states for joining the EU.
 These countries are not signatories, but both countries have established a competent authority for reporting recalls and vigilance related to medical devices distributed within their borders.
-Turkey has also has established four Notified Bodies.
+Turkey has also established four Notified Bodies.

 1. Iceland